Dayton Taylor × Claude AI

 Does a mind built from silicon deserve the same protection as a mind built from carbon?

-What the machines said
+What the AIs said

 The story began as a screenplay written in an era when AI was largely theoretical.
 It was completed decades later by a technology that resembles the very phenomenon the story imagined.